 What is already known about the topic?

-Probabilistic sensitivity analysis (PSA) in health technology assessment, which involves simulating a large number of realisations of an economic model, represents the generally accepted approach for characterising the uncertainty in parameters included in the economic model and for producing accurate results in non-linear models.
-Clinical and statistical validity of PSA samples is important in economic modelling.
+Probabilistic sensitivity analysis (PSA) in health technology assessment involves simulating a large number of realisations (‘draws’) as inputs to economic models to appropriately characterise parameter uncertainty and its consequences for decision uncertainty.
+For some parameters, such as quality of life for a patient with a disease either that is active or in remission, it is expected that draws from one parameter will always be higher than corresponding draws from the other parameter, even though there is uncertainty about the true value of either parameter.

 What does the paper add to existing knowledge?